Bernard-LTW/unit3_repo/QuizMD/Quiz042.md

 # Quiz 042

 ## Prompt
-Code the GUI according to the given image(A Tic Tac Toe Game).
+Code the GUI according to the given image(Light/Dark Mode).

 HL: Code the functionality of the game.